harrylongworth/my1st-etextbook-boilerplate/my1st-etextbook-boilerplate-guide.md

 Harry Longworth

 As I write this, thousands of authors around the world are creating content to share with others and make the world a better place.
 The focus of this guide is technical content rather than fiction, but it can still apply to fiction if you choose.

-### Boilerplate {.unnumbered}

-What is boilerplate?
-It's a technical writer term for the sort of content that every document should, or needs, to have in it.
-It is the difference between a quick jotted how to guide and a polished professional document - that hopefully - you expect to get paid for.

-To quote Google Gemini:

->The term "boilerplate" generally refers to standardized, reusable text, language, or code that can be used in various documents or applications with little or no change

-If you come from a programming background, you can consider this my "abstract class" or interface definition.
-It doesn't instantiate the actual working classes, it provides a high level definition of the interface that I expect most of my textbooks to meet.

-This template is the starting point document I use for my eBook textbooks.

-I expect it to evolve over time.
-So stay tuned for version updates!

 ## Introduction {.unnumbered}